 Of course, if it goes UP, I have to make up the difference between the $353,000, and the then current price of the stock.
 And if that difference exceeds my “margin” that I can borrow from the broker, I actually have to pony up the cash.
 And there is NO LIMIT on the losses.
 If Tesla goes to $1000, I have to come up with $747,000 cash, plus interest, plus transaction costs.

 In practice, I have about 30 seconds to come up with that.
 Otherwise, and as a practical matter, the brokerage just buys the stock to cover automatically and deducts any losses from my account.
 It’s a forced sale.
 And they don’t care at what price.
 It’s at the NEXT price.

 So it’s kind of a neat way to gamble using the house’s money.
 Until it goes wrong.
 Real “investors” just don’t short.
 But Day Traders do.

 But I want to focus on timing here.
-Tesla has this EXTREMELY unusual 30% short overhang here.
+Tesla and their online trading österreich has this EXTREMELY unusual 30% short overhang here.
 And if it starts to go bad, the need to cover drives up the price of the stock, which causes more widespread need to cover, which drives the stock up further.
 And it makes no sense at that point.
 It’s like a crowd seeking to escape a fire in a nightclub.
 A rush for the exits.
 You don’t want to be the last guy buying to cover as that ensures maximum loss.
 This is called a short “squeeze”.
 You are forced to cover even if you think the stock is still overvalued simply by the panic of the other shorts.
 And in this case it is exacerbated by being a kind of automated panic operated by broker computer systems.

 So again, I want to focus on timing here.
 No secret sauce.
 Musk has been promising a short burn for a year.
 And everybody has the information that production woes on the Model 3 have been material.
 And Musk had already set a hard deadline of the end of June to produce 5000 cars per week.